 Another good boogie boarding and surfing spot, Marconi Beach is known for pristine sand and beautiful shoreline.
 It's not as packed as some mid-Cape beaches, but can get crowded on weekend days, so try to score parking ($15 daily) early.
 Note: The stairway to the beach is well-done and sturdy, but a little tricky with strollers.

 Rolling waves, lots of room for beach games, and occasional seal spottings make Coast Guard a great trip for families with active or adventurous kids.
 There are also restrooms and outdoor showers.
-Catch a shuttle bus (running very 10 minutes or so) from the Little Creek Parking area nearby that leaves regularly to ferry beachgers to Coast Guard.
+Catch a shuttle bus (running every 10 minutes or so) from the Little Creek Parking area nearby that leaves regularly to ferry beachgoers to Coast Guard.

 Head of the Meadow—Truro